AlejandroDVDSM/angular-first-app/README.md

 AngularFirstApp is an implementation of the [Tour of Heroes](https://angular.io/tutorial) tutorial.
 The only variaton of this execution from the original one is that I have changed the thematic from heroes to movies.

-The link to the deployment of the application is the next: (angular-first-app.netlify.app).
+The link to the deployment of the application is the next: [](angular-first-app.netlify.app).

 ## Development server